-result in an apparent distortion of the shape of the Hubble diagram.
+Since Malmquist bias results in the selection of overly-bright supernovae at the limits of a flux-limited survey, and since the flux-limit can be strongly correlated with redshift, this bias can result in an apparent distortion of the shape of the Hubble diagram.
 This may affect estimates of the dark energy equation of state.
 The selection effects for the current high-redshift supernovae are not sufficiently well-defined to warrant a more detailed modeling of this effect than is presented here.
-However, for future work, much better control of the selection criteria for SNe Ia at both lowand high-redshift will be required in order to properly estimate the impact of this small, but nearly incceapable, bias.
+However, for future work, much better control of the selection criteria for SNe Ia at both low- and high-redshift will be required in order to properly estimate the impact of this small bias.

-For the current study, we simply note that since the differences in the Malmquist biases of the high- and low-redshift subsets of SN are likely to be smaller in this work than in P99, we are less likely to be affected by Malmquist bias.
-Given the above estimates of 0.03 mag of bias in the lowredshift sample, and 0.02 mag of bias in the highredshift sample, the difference in the biases is only 0.01 mag.
+For the current study we simply note that since the differences in the Malmquist biases of the high- and low-redshift subsets of SN are likely to be smaller in this work than in P99, we are less likely to be affected by Malmquist bias.
+Given the above estimates of 0.03 mag of bias in the low-redshift sample, and 0.02 mag of bias in the high-redshift sample, the difference in the biases is only 0.01 mag.
 To perform a quantitative estimate of the effects of Malmquist bias, we have performed a fit by applying the mean offsets described above to each member of a sample in our primary subset.
 This fit is plotted in Figure 12b.
-The H96 supernovae have their magnitudes increased (made dimmer) by 0.04, the P99 supernovae by 0.01, and five of the seven HST supernovae in our primary subset have their magnitudes increased by 0.04.
+The H96 supernovae have their magnitudes increased (made dimmer) by 0.04, the P99 supernovae by 0.01, and six of the eight HST supernovae in our primary subset have their magnitudes increased by 0.04.
 The two HST supernovae (SNe 1998bi, and 2000fr) which were found before maximum light are assumed not to be biased, and the other nine are offset by 0.04, yielding the above estimated 0.03 magnitudes for the sample.
-A fit with these changed values to the supernova peak magnitudes yields a flat-universe value which is different from our primary fit by $\Omega{\rm M} = 0.01$ , and a value of $\Omega{\rm M} + \Omega{\Lambda}$ which is different by 0.24.
-The best-fit value of w, when combined with the other cosmological measurements, is 0.02 larger.
-We adopt these values as our Malmquist bias systematic error.
+A fit with these changed values to the supernova peak magnitudes yields a flat-universe value which is different from our primary fit by $\Omega{\rm M}=0.01$ , and a value of $\Omega{\rm M}+\Omega{\Lambda}$ which is different by 0.18.
+The best-fit value of w, when combined with the other cosmological measurements, is 0.03 larger.
+We adopt these valuesall much less than our statistical uncertainties-as our Malmquist bias systematic error.